Multi-index Sequential Monte Carlo ratio estimators for Bayesian Inverse problems: Multi-index sequential Monte Carlo

 \section{Multi-index sequential Monte Carlo}

 {With the necessary notation and concepts defined in the previous section, we now establish our theoretical results for Multi-Index Sequential Monte-Carlo.
-Through this we can provide theoretical guarantees for the Bayesian inverse problems, such as those defined in Section \ref{sec:bip} and we develop methods which apply the MIMC methodology of Section \ref{sec:MIMC} to that problem.}
+Through this we can provide theoretical guarantees for the Bayesian inverse problems, such as those defined in subsection \ref{sec:bip} and we develop methods which apply the MIMC methodology of subsection \ref{sec:MIMC} to that problem.}

-{The main result is an estimator which retains the well-known efficiency of SMC samplers while provably achieving the complexity benefits of MIMC.
-This problem has been considered before in \cite{ourmimc, ourmismc1, ourmismc2}.
-Though the present work is the first to establish convergence guarantees.
-To this end, our objective is to apply SMC samplers to estimate \eqref{eq:expect} while utilizing a multi-index decomposition of the form \eqref{eq:mimc}. }
+{The main result is an estimator which retains the well-known efficiency of SMC samplers while provably achieving the complexity benefits of MIMC. \blu{This problem has been considered before in \cite{ourmimc, ourmismc1, ourmismc2}, but the present work is the first to establish convergence guarantees under reasonable verifiable assumptions.} To this end, our objective is to apply SMC samplers to estimate \eqref{eq:expect} while utilizing a multi-index decomposition of the form \eqref{eq:mimc}. }

 {After formulating our problem and introducing some additional notation, we present and prove our main convergence result Theorem \ref{thm:main}.}